-- The program conducts a comprehensive analysis to determine unmet needs, relevant expenditures, external and internal resources, and impact on students and the institution. - The program uses the budget as a planning tool to reflect commitment to the mission and goals of the programs and services and of the institution. - Financial reports provide an accurate financial overview of the organization and provide clear, understandable, and timely data upon which personnel can plan and make informed decisions.
+- VMPS conducts a comprehensive analysis to determine unmet needs, relevant expenditures, external and internal resources, and impact on students and the institution. - VMPS uses the budget as a planning tool to reflect commitment to the mission and goals of the programs and services and of the institution. - Financial reports provide an accurate financial overview of the organization and provide clear, understandable, and timely data upon which personnel can plan and make informed decisions.

-9.3 Policies, Procedures, and Protocols
+9.3 POLICIES, PLOCEDULES, ALL PLOLOCOIS 9.3 Policies, Procedures, and Protocols --- -- ---

-- The program administers funds in accordance with established institutional accounting procedures. - The program demonstrates efficient and effective use and responsible stewardship of fiscal resources consistent with institutional protocols. - Procurement procedures are consistent with institutional policies, ensure purchases comply with laws and codes for usability and access, ensure the institution receives value for the funds spent, and consider information available for comparing the ethical and environmental impact of products and services purchased.
+- VMPS administers funds in accordance with established institutional accounting procedures. - VMPS demonstrates efficient and effective use and responsible stewardship of fiscal resources consistent with institutional protocols. - Procurement procedures are consistent with institutional policies, ensure purchases comply with laws and codes for usability and access, ensure the institution receives value for the funds spent, and consider information available for comparing the ethical and environmental impact of products and services purchased.

-- 1. What is the funding strategy for the program, and why is this the most appropriate approach? - 2.
-How does the program ensure fiscal responsibility, responsible stewardship, and cost-effectiveness? - 3.
-If applicable, how does the program go about increasing financial resources?
+- 1. What is the funding strategy for VMPS, and why is this the most appropriate approach? - 2.
+How does VMPS ensure fiscal responsibility, responsible stewardship, and cost-effectiveness? - 3.
+If applicable, how does VMPS go about increasing financial resources?

-Part 10.
-TECHNOLOGY
+Part 10: TECHNOLOGY